ravgotrasahil/ravgotrasahil-github.io/teaching/r/creatinine/creatinine.md

     ## [1] 6.888353

-Let's use this information to construct a naive prediction interval for our hypothetical 50-year-old man.
+Let's use this information to construct a prediction interval for our hypothetical 50-year-old man.
 We center our interval at the model's prediction and use some multiple (say, 2) of the residual standard deviation to determine the width of the interval.